-The Company has decided to purchase carbon offsets for all flights that may be required by the Directors and the Investment Manager, thereby facilitating a carbon neutral position.
+The Company has decided to purchase carbon offsets for all flights that may be required by the Directors and the Investment Manager, thereby facilitating a carbon neutral position, as pertains to travel.
 The Company recognises that this action is the first step in an evolving climate strategy, that should encompass carbon removal as well as carbon offsets.

-In March 2020, the Company as part of its efforts to reduce its carbon footprint wrote to all Shareholders on the share registrar informing them that the Company's preference going forward was to communicate electronically.
+Further efforts to reduce its carbon footprint, constitute electronic only communications to all Shareholders on the share registrar.
 Accordingly, the Company's website is now the default method of communication for Shareholder publications.
-Currently approximately 76% of the Company's Shareholder registrar receive documents and other communications electronically.
+Currently approximately 68% of the Company's Shareholder register receive documents and other communications electronically.